 London’s pearly tradition is positively peculiar.
 Every September, pearly kings and queens descend on Guildhall for the annual Harvest Festival, which involves Morris and maypole dancing, marching bands and a pearly parade.

-The tradition has its origins with 11th century itinerant street traders and more recent roots with their 19th century costermonger (market dealer) descendants.
-During the Victorian era, a rat-catching street cleaner by the name of Henry Croft came to imitate the flashy style of the coster kings and queens – elected to represent the collective interests of the costermongers, who had a strong sense of community.
+The tradition has its origins with 19th-century costermongers (market traders) and during the Victorian era, a street cleaner and rat catcher by the name of Henry Croft became the very first Pearly King.
+He might have gotten the idea from the flashy style of the coster kings and queens – elected to represent the collective interests of the costermongers.

-Inspired by the coster kings’ pizzazz and community orientation, Henry smothered a suit in mother-of-pearl ‘flashies’ (shiny buttons) and set about collecting money for charity.
+Inspired by the coster kings’ pizzazz and community orientation, Henry smothered his suit in mother-of-pearl ‘flashies’ (shiny buttons) and set about collecting money for charity.
 Impressed, the coster kings and queens joined his charitable cause as pearly kings and queens and soon every London borough had its own pearly royalty.
-And just like that, a working class tradition was born.
+And just like that, a working-class tradition was born.
 Read more about the story behind London’s pearly kings and queens.

 Bankside Twelfth Night

 Every January, a very unusual tradition takes place as a man shrouded in an ivy suit emerges from the River Thames in a rowing boat accompanied by a merry posse.
 They wish ‘wassail’, meaning ‘good health’, to the people congregated by Shakespeare’s Globe Theatre, Bankside.

 The ceremony is the traditional beginning of the Twelfth Night celebrations that mark the end of the Christmas period before people return to work.
 Mummers perform a traditional folk play of ‘wild verse and boisterous action’, which features such curious characters as Old ‘Oss, Turkey Sniper and Clever Legs.